boardude/Flockr-Project/sdlc_planning/sdlc_files/user_stories.md

 As a user of Flockr, I want to be able to have audio-only calls for quick and informal meetings where there is no need to appear in front of a camera.

 ### *Task 4.2* ###
-Add ability to turn off the camera in video calls/conferences.
+Add option to turn off the camera in video calls/conferences.

 ### **User story 4.3** ###
 As a user of Flockr, I want to be able to mute my mic and turn off my camera before joining a meeting to avoid causing any disruption.